greg42/truecrypt4bsd/README.md

 a PoC of how a FreeBSD TrueCrypt could look like.

 The code still has some issues.
 First of all, neither Serpent nor Whirlpool are supported.
-Also, cipher cascades are currently not working.
-Furthermore, only simple encrypted volumes are supported.
+Also, only simple encrypted volumes are supported.
 No fancy hidden volumes or full system encryption.
 And of course there are probably quite some bugs / missing features I just don't know about.

 _WARNING_: This may or may not work!
 I'm not making *any* security claims here.
 Really, please consider this code just as a PoC!